Spatial Scaling Dynamics

 The missing spatial layer

 Most ecosystem analysis operates at two levels: continental and national.
 Both obscure a third layer - intra-country spatial dynamics - that shapes how capital, talent, and opportunity are actually distributed.
+The intra-country dimension - where capital lands within national markets, and to which founders - remains underdeveloped in research, policy, and programme design.
+The consequences are structural, not incidental.

-Mkalama and Ouma, writing in the Socio-Economic Review, apply Gordon Clark's "money flows like mercury" thesis to African venture capital - capital clustering toward particular ecosystems through gravitational dynamics that macroeconomic factors alone cannot fully explain.
-Their argument: macroeconomic indicators identify which national markets attract capital, but the social geography of who actually receives it operates beneath that level.
-The intra-country dimension - where capital lands within those markets, and to which founders - remains underdeveloped in both research and policy.
+Mkalama and Ouma, in the Socio-Economic Review, apply Gordon Clark's "money flows like mercury" thesis to African venture capital - capital clustering toward particular ecosystems through gravitational dynamics that macroeconomic factors alone cannot fully explain.
+Macroeconomic indicators identify which national markets attract capital.
+The social geography of who actually receives it operates beneath that level.
+African ecosystem concentration, viewed through this analytical frame, is not a continental anomaly.
+It is the predicted outcome of standard spatial-economic theory operating in an environment where the centripetal forces - agglomeration economies, infrastructure complementarities, deep labour markets - have not been counteracted by the centrifugal interventions that produced the more dispersed economic geographies of mature economies.

 The intra-country concentration problem